recallai/sample-apps/verify_requests_from_recall/README.md

 cp .env.sample .env
 ```

-Then fill out the variables in the `.env` file.
+Then fill out the variables in the `.env` file, including the ngrok domain from step 1 (Don't forget to omit the protocol (e.g. `https://`)).

-### 2. Start the server
+### 3. Start the server

-Open this directory in a terminal and run:
+Open this directory in a new terminal and run:

 ```bash
 npm install